Skip to content

 Continuing with the same example above, you owe the MCA lender $225,000, repaid through withdrawals over an average of 22 working days a month.
 Sales average $30,000 a week and your holdback is 18%.

-What’s more, if working capital expenses are $22,000 a week and you’re paying a MCA provider $5,400, your free cash flow is only $2,600.
+What’s more, if working capital expenses are $22,000 a week and you’re paying an MCA provider $5,400, your free cash flow is only $2,600.
 If you’re not careful, money could get very tight.
 A 15% rent increase, a citywide mandate to raise the minimum wage, and you’re operating in the red.

 Before taking out a MCA, crunch these numbers and run a few different scenarios to prepare estimated budgets.
 Try creating a budget based on a 5-10% dip or a 5-10% growth in sales, or one that factors in how an increase in supplies would impact costs, whatever applies best to your business.
 Before you sign the MCA’s paperwork, take the time to gain a full understanding of its potential impact on your business.